durkes/copilot/README.md

 app.use(METHOD, PATH, HANDLER);
 ```
 Every route **must** contain a route handler function, but method and path are optional.
- - If no method is defined, or method is defined as `'*'`, the route will match any method
+ - If no method is defined, or the method is defined as `'*'`, the route will match any method
  - If no path is defined, or the path is defined as `'/'`, the route will match any path

 Method and path matching are **case insensitive**, and paths only need to match the prefix as long as the breakpoint character is a `/` or `.`.
 Furthermore, a trailing slash (`/`) in the route definition path has no effect.